siddimore/Work/mywork.md

 ## Executive Summary

 I'm a Senior Software Engineer on the Azure Confidential Ledger team at Microsoft, where I've spent the last 5 years building critical infrastructure for confidential computing.
-Working with a core team of 8-12 engineers, I've collaborated across Azure Security, CCF (Confidential Consortium Framework), and Azure Kubernetes teams to architect and ship production systems that handle millions of confidential transactions monthly.
+Working with a core team of 8-12 engineers, I've collaborated across Azure Security, CCF (Confidential Consortium Framework), and Azure Kubernetes teams to architect and ship production systems that handle confidential transactions monthly.

 The numbers that matter:
 - 💰 **$120K+ in annual savings** by replacing 1000+ disaster recovery pods with a single Kubernetes operator